John Leguizamo brings hilarity with much needed history lesson

 Hear that school bell?
 It’s the start of class and professor John Leguizamo is about to educate South Florida on 3,000 years of American Latino history (from the Aztec empire to Pitbull!)
 And, the comedian/actor/producer/playwright is as outrageously funny, uncensored and on point as ever before.

 Written by and starring Leguizamo, “Latin History for Morons” enlightens, empowers and entertains beyond measure.
-This one-man solo play, directed by Tony Taccone, comes to the Adrienne Arsht Center stage on July 12-14.
+This one-man solo play, directed by Tony Taccone, comes to the Adrienne Arsht Center stage on November 29 and 30.
 Other leading comedic talent who have graced the performance destination include Billy Crystal, Joan Rivers, Whoopi Goldberg, Kathy Griffin, Jerry Seinfeld, Amy Schumer, Jay Leno, John Mulaney, Eddie Izzard, Louis CK, Gad Elmaleh, and Dame Edna Everage.

 Latinos are the second oldest ethnic group in America after Native Americans, yet remain invisible in many ways.
 “I grew up without seeing people who looked like me on screen, on stage, or in textbooks,” said Leguizamo.
 “Latinx people have been kept outta the conversation for centuries, and it’s bout time ya’ll hear what we gotta say!
 No matter who you are, this is your chance to come out and finally get your degree from a ghetto scholar!”